Calorie: Definitions

 The two definitions most common in older literature appear to be the 15 °C calorie and the thermochemical calorie.
 Until 1948, the latter was defined as 4.1833 international joules; the current standard of 4.184 J was chosen to have the new thermochemical calorie represent the same quantity of energy as before.

 Usage

 Nutrition

-In the United States and Canada, in a nutritional context, the "large" unit is used almost exclusively.
+In North America, in a nutritional context, the "large" unit is used almost exclusively.
 It is generally written "calorie" with lowercase "c" and symbol "cal", even in government publications.
 The SI unit kilojoule (kJ) may be used instead, in legal or scientific contexts.
 Most American nutritionists prefer the unit kilocalorie to the unit kilojoules, whereas most physiologists prefer to use kilojoules.
 In the majority of other countries, nutritionists prefer the kilojoule to the kilocalorie.

-In the European Union, on nutrition facts labels, energy is expressed in both kilojoules and kilocalories, abbreviated as "kJ" and "kcal" respectively.
+In Europe, on nutrition facts labels, energy is expressed in both kilojoules and kilocalories, abbreviated as "kJ" and "kcal" respectively.

 In China, only kilojoules are given.